akshayka/papers/summaries/dunning2016jump.md

-**Nut graf**: [JuMP](https://jump.readthedocs.io/en/latest/index.html) is a Julia-embedded modeling language for mathematical optimization that was written with performance in mind; its salient features include automatic differentation of user-defined functions, efficient parsing of updated problems, support for user-defined problems and solve methods, and solver callbacks.
+**Nut graf**: [JuMP](https://jump.readthedocs.io/en/latest/index.html) is a Julia-embedded modeling language for mathematical optimization that was written with performance in mind; its salient features include automatic differentiation of user-defined functions, efficient parsing of updated problems, support for user-defined problems and solve methods, and solver callbacks.
 JuMP targets linear, mixed-integer, quadratic, conic-quadratic, semidefinite, and nonlinear